refractionPOINT/lce_doc/docs/lc-edr.md

 LimaCharlie provides a true-real-time Endpoint Detection & Response (EDR) capability.
 Verbose telemetry is streamed from the endpoint sensor to the cloud in real-time over a semi-persistent TLS connection.
 Response actions are taken on the endpoint within 100ms of the triggering action or behaviour.

-Endpoint telemetry is ingested and analysed in-flight by the Detection & Response Engine (DRE).
+Endpoint telemetry is ingested and analysed in-flight by the Detection & Response Engine.
 Telemetry can be tested against thousands of rules without impacting performance.

-LimaCharlie’s EDR sensor monitors a wide variety of [event data](https://doc.limacharlie.io/docs/documentation/ZG9jOjE5MzExMDQ-events) that is delivered in a common JSON format.
+LimaCharlie’s EDR sensor monitors a wide variety of [event data](./events.md) that is delivered in a common JSON format.

 ### Detection